Back to All Events

 The aviation sector in Central and Eastern Europe (CEE) has recovered from the COVID pandemic faster than Western Europe, driven in particular by the growth of low-cost carriers and despite the many problems created by the war in Ukraine.
 The situation in CEE is dynamic, to say the least, creating both challenges and opportunities for the aviation industry in the whole of Europe and beyond.
 This will be the focus of EAC25.

 As has become a tradition of EAC conferences, the EAC25 will cover economic, business and legal issues of both passenger and cargo markets.
 It will bring academic researchers, industry representatives and regulatory agencies together so that they can jointly further the understanding of management, economic, and policy aspects of the aviation industry.
-The list of confirmed speakers include (selection in random order):

 PRELIMINARY AGENDA